hannes-hochreiner/infco/README.md

   * security.members.names (array of string): names of members
   * security.members.roles (array of string): roles of members

-Either "host" and "port", or "socketPath" need to be specified.
+Either "host" and "port", "socketPath", or "dockerContainer" and "dockerNetwork" need to be specified.
 If they are not specified, "127.0.0.1" is used as the default host and 5984 as the default port.
+If "dockerContainer" and "dockerNetwork" are specified, the ip address of the container "dockerContainer" in the network "dockerNetwork" is set as the host.
+Docker is contacted using the socket "/var/run/docker.sock".

 ```JSON
 {